Skip to content

 When your physio sees your home setup, they can design exercise programs using your actual furniture and space.
 No more “do this exercise on the edge of a bed” when you have a waterbed, or “use these stairs” when you live in a single-story home.

-Want to get the most bang for your buck?
+Want to get the most from your physiotherapy?
 Here are some insider tips:

 Telehealth Follow-Ups

-After your initial face-to-face sessions, many ongoing check-ins can be done via telehealth at a fraction of the cost.
-Perfect for exercise program adjustments or progress monitoring.
+After your initial face-to-face sessions, many ongoing check-ins can be done via telehealth.
+Perfect for exercise program adjustments or progress monitoring, and often more convenient for busy schedules.

 Real People, Real Results

-Let me share a quick story that illustrates why mobile physio can be worth every cent.
+Let me share a quick story that illustrates why mobile physio can be the right choice.

 Margaret, 72, fractured her wrist and needed hand therapy.
 The nearest clinic was 40 minutes away, and she’d lost confidence driving since her fall.
 Traditional physio would have meant relying on family for transport.
 Not ideal when you’re trying to regain independence.